Skip to content

 7. The variable will be inserted.
 Changes save automatically.

-How do variables work when the process runs?
+How variables work during process execution

 2. Tallyfy remembers the value entered.